Arpithanj/Colour_sort_game/README.md

- ColorSortingGame 🎮
-A fun and interactive color sorting game built using Python and OpenCV.

-This project simulates a simple game where users sort colored objects (like balls or shapes) into their correct places.
-It uses computer vision techniques and basic image processing with OpenCV to detect colors, track object movements, and provide a visually engaging gameplay experience.
+This project is a visually engaging puzzle game where the player must sort colored elements (like balls or blocks) into their respective containers.
+The game is built using Pygame, and it demonstrates logic-building, game design, and graphical user interface development in Python.

 🔧 Features:
-Color detection and tracking using OpenCV

-Interactive sorting of colored objects
+Interactive drag-and-drop color sorting

-Real-time visuals with OpenCV window

-Basic logic for win/lose or level completion (if implemented)

-Great for learning computer vision and image processing
+Smooth and colorful animations

+Randomized level setup using Python’s random module

+Logical gameplay to challenge the user’s thinking

+Built-in reset and win condition logic

+Uses deep copy logic for game state management

 🧠 Technologies Used:
 Language: Python

-Library: OpenCV (cv2)

-Concepts: Color detection, contour finding, drawing shapes, real-time video processing
+Libraries:

+pygame – for graphics and user interaction

+random – for generating random game states

+copy – for managing deep copies of game objects

 ▶️ How to Run:
 Clone the repository

-Make sure you have Python and OpenCV installed
+Make sure Python is installed

+Install Pygame if not already installed:

 bash
 Copy code
-pip install opencv-python
+pip install pygame
-Run the script:
+Run the game:

 bash
 Copy code
 python color_sorting_game.py
+💡 Game Objective:
+Sort all the colors into their respective containers so that each container holds only one color.
+The fewer moves you make, the better your performance!